angelaorebaugh/angelaorebaugh.github.io/_pages/publications.md

 <h2>Hello?
 How Scammers Use AI to Impersonate People and Steal Your Money</h2>

 Orebaugh, Angela.
 (2024).
 "Hello?
 How Scammers Use AI to Impersonate People and Steal Your Money." <i>Thoughts from the Lawn.</i> Office of Engagement.
-University of Virigia.
+University of Virginia.
 <a href="https://engagement.virginia.edu/learn/thoughts-from-the-lawn/20240409-Orebaugh"><i class="fas fa-fw fa-link zoom" aria-hidden="true"></i></a>

 <h2>U.S. Cyber Range Cyber Summit for Student Success Panel</h2>